giscience-fsu/daad_summerschool/3_day/4_ps/hyper/README.md

 [holepunch](https://karthik.github.io/holepunch/).

 By clicking “Launch Binder”, a RStudio instance will launch with all required R packages pre-installed.
+It will terminate if there was no user interaction for 10 minutes.

-The source of this session lives in [giscience-fsu/daad\_summerschool\_hyperspectral](https://github.com/giscience-fsu/daad_summerschool_hyperspectral).
+The materials of this session live in [giscience-fsu/daad\_summerschool\_hyperspectral](https://github.com/giscience-fsu/daad_summerschool_hyperspectral).

-An alternative way to run all examples of this session is to checkout a fork of the source repo locally:
+A quick way to run all examples locally is

 ``` r
 usethis::create_from_github("giscience-fsu/daad_summerschool_hyperspectral")